Six cities. $360 million in concessions. A 40-year transit system facing withdrawal elections. What each city's residents need to know.

 What the GMP changes structurally: Beyond direct payments, the deal restructures DART's board so each city gets its own representative, reduces Dallas's voting share from majority control to 45%, and gives cities local control over how returned funds are spent on transportation projects.
 Supporters argue these governance reforms address the root cause — not just the symptom — of funding inequity.

 What the GMP does not change: The underlying 1% sales tax rate remains the same.
 The EY cost-to-service ratios are not directly altered by the deal.
 Cities accepting the deal forfeit withdrawal leverage until 2032.
 No service guarantees, accountability metrics, or debt caps are included.
+DART Board Chairman Randall Bryant acknowledged this gap, stating: "We still have to work on service and there's a lot of priorities within each city that we have to figure out how to bring together" (KERA News, Feb.
+26, 2026).

 Note: Dollar figures are approximations based on EY FY2023 data and current contribution rates.
 Actual amounts will vary with sales tax collections.